POSTPARTUM NEGLIGENCE LAWYERS IN WASHINGTON, D.C.

 HELPING FAMILIES WHO SUFFERED LOSSES FROM NEGLIGENCE AFTER BIRTH AND LABOR

-Labor and delivery may be the “hard” part of a pregnancy, but newborns and new mothers must be given adequate care in the postpartum period as well.
+Labor and delivery may be the “hard” part of a pregnancy, but newborns and new mothers must be given adequate care during the postpartum period as well.
 When a doctor, midwife or hospital staff member fails to provide a certain level of postpartum care, you and your new baby could end up with serious illnesses or injuries.
 At Paulson & Nace, PLLC, our Washington, D.C. postpartum negligence attorneys fight for mothers, newborns, and families who were injured through no fault of their own.
-If your doctor’s negligent behaviors put your family at risk, let our family help you.
+If your doctor’s negligent behavior put your family at risk, let our family help you.

 An explosive investigation by USA TODAY found that “every year, thousands of women suffer life-altering injuries or die during childbirth because hospitals and medical workers skip safety practices known to head off disaster.”
 This lack of care during labor, delivery, and the postpartum period leads, on average, to more than 50,000 injuries and about 700 maternal deaths each year.

 Failure to follow standard safety protocols is the overarching problem when it comes to postpartum negligence.
 Specific examples include:

 - Failure to monitor the mother and/or child

 - Failure to update charts and electronic health records

 - Failure to order additional testing when necessary

 - Failure to accurately measure blood loss